 You’ve made it through the first big step and have been accepted to UB!
-However, before you can transfer to UB from another U.S. school, you should review the following information about your visa and immigration status.
+Before you can transfer to UB from another U.S. school, be sure you understand how a transfer may affect your immigration status.

 If you are already in the U.S. as an F-1 or J-1 student, it may be possible to transfer your SEVIS (Student and Exchange Visitor Information System) record from your current school to UB.